sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/Cast.md

 ## Type Conversion Exceptions at Run Time

 In some reference type conversions, the compiler cannot determine whether a cast will be valid.
-It is possible for a cast operation that compiles correctly to fail at run time.
+It is possible for a castinng operation that compiles correctly to fail at run time.
 As shown in the following example, a type cast that fails at run time will cause an [:classcastexception:] to be thrown.

 		[:Success:]